Democratic education: Democratic School

 Nowadays, a minority of children in the Western world are homeschooled.
 Among Western countries, the US most likely has the highest rate of homeschoolers.
-The researcher Peter Gray estimates that around 10% of so-called “unschoolers”, students who are free to choose how and what they want to learn and who organize their lives and learning processes with their family and/or other unschoolers based on democratic principles [....unfinished sentence].
+The researcher Peter Gray estimates that around 10% of so-called "unschoolers", students who are free to choose how and what they want to learn and who organize their lives and learning processes with their family and/or other unschoolers based on democratic principles [....unfinished sentence].

 Universities and adult education programs

-In many western countries, university students have representation in the university governance.
+In many Western countries, university students have representation in university governance.
 Their level of influence differs heavily from a more or less equal say, such as at Shimer College, to the election of student representatives in almost all university bodies in most German universities.
 Other examples include the democratic and self-managed Bachilleratos Populares high schools for youths and adults, which have emerged in connection with occupied factories and social cooperatives in Argentina.

-The “Schule für Erwachsenenbildung” in Berlin (Germany) is a democratically run upper secondary school for adults preparing for the German A-levels.
+The "Schule für Erwachsenenbildung" in Berlin (Germany) is a democratically run upper secondary school for adults preparing for the German A-levels.
 Lessons and attendance are optional.

 Democratic education in state schools

 For a long time, democratic education was not supported by (democratic) governments.
-Nevertheless, the state schools in most democratic countries feature a low level of democratic representation through the element of elected student representatives.
+Nevertheless, state schools in most democratic countries exhibit a low level of democratic representation through elected student representatives.
 Furthermore, there is a variety of projects and experiments focusing on more democratic participation in primary and secondary schools.
 However, these projects still seem to have an underdog or experimental status within the state school system.
 Some examples are the class council and two state-run Democratic Schools in France (Lycée Expérimental de Saint-Nazaire and Lycée autogéré de Paris).